 Miami Design District

-For upscale shopping, public art, and fine dining, this sophisticated section is where you want to be.
-This is where you want to see and be seen (unless you do want to be seen – then maybe don’t visit here).
+This sophisticated section is where you want to be for upscale shopping, public art, and fine dining.
+This is where you want to see and be seen (unless you want to be seen – maybe don’t visit here).

 Well-known the world over for fashion, art, and fine dining, you’ll find designer boutiques such as Prada and Balenciaga, as well as the Institute of Contemporary Art and a wide array of Michelin-starred restaurants in the Miami Design District.